-463.0135 Standards of practice • A licensed practitioner shall provide that degree of care which conforms to that level of care provided by medical practitioners in the same or similar communities.
+463.0135 Standards of practice US EYE

+A licensed practitioner shall provide that degree of care which conforms to that level of care provided by medical practitioners in the same or similar communities.
 A licensed practitioner shall advise or assist her or his patient in obtaining further care when the service of another health care practitioner is required

-- 64B13-2.008 Probable Cause Panel. - 0 (1) The determination as to whether probable cause exists to believe that a violation of the provisions of Chapter 456, Part II, or 463, F.S., or of the rules promulgated thereunder, has occurred shall be made by the probable cause panel of the Board.
-(2) The probable cause panel shall be composed of at least two (2) present or former members - of the Board of Optometry.
+- 64B13-2.008 Probable Cause Panel. - (1) The determination as to whether probable cause exists to believe that a violation of the provisions of Chapter 456, Partli, or 453, F.S., or of the rules promulgated thereunder, has occurred shall be made by the probable cause panel of the Board. - (2) The probable cause panel of the Board.
+(2) The probable cause panel shall be composed of at least two (2) present or former members of the Board of Optometry.
 At least one member of the panel must be a current Board member.
 At least one member shall be a present or former lay member, if available, willing to serve, and authorized by the Chair.